 - "You and I - we are one.
 I cannot hurt you without hurting myself."

 - "The world has enough for everyone's needs, but not everyone's greed."

-Tip: You know, why we humans find change so difficult?
-In the linked article, you'll learn the psychology behind it - and how to master any undertaking.
+Tip: You know, Why we humans find change so difficult?
+In the linked article you will learn about the psychology behind it - and how to master every project.